manulorente/linux-foundation-lfs101/README.md

 Most scripts use variables containing a value, which can be used anywhere in the script.
 These variables can either be user or system-defined.
 Many applications use such environment variables (already covered in some detail in the User Environment chapter) for supplying inputs, validation, and controlling behavior.

-As we discussed earlier, some examples of standard environment variables are HOME, PATH, and HOST.
-When referenced, environment variables must be prefixed with the $ symbol, as in $HOME.
+As we discussed earlier, some examples of standard environment variables are `HOME`, `PATH`, and `HOST`.
+When referenced, environment variables must be prefixed with the $ symbol, as in `$HOME`.
 You can view and set the value of environment variables.
-For example, the following command displays the value stored in the PATH variable:
+For example, the following command displays the value stored in the`PATH` variable:

 ```bash
 echo $PATH
 ```

 However, no prefix is required when setting or modifying the variable value.
-For example, the following command sets the value of the MYCOLOR variable to blue
+For example, the following command sets the value of the `MYCOLOR` variable to blue.

 ```bash
 MYCOLOR=blue
 ```

-You can get a list of environment variables with the env, set, or printenv commands.
+You can get a list of environment variables with the `env`, `set`, or `printenv` commands.

 ![Environment](images/envubuntu.png)

-While we discussed the export of environment variables in the section on the "User Environment", it is worth reviewing this topic in the context of writing bash scripts.
+While we discussed the export of environment variables in the section on the "User Environment", it is worth reviewing this topic in the context of writing `bash` scripts.

 By default, the variables created within a script are available only to the subsequent steps of that script.
 Any child processes (sub-shells) do not have automatic access to the values of these variables.
 To make them available to child processes, they must be promoted to environment variables using the export statement, as in: